kellyp2738/UT_ModelFitting/README.md

 This script outputs as CSV files the expected disease prevalence values from  a set of hard-coded preference and transmission parameter values (no parameter inference).

 	python toy_model_prevalence.py

+###RevisedDissertationPlots.r

+**Note 1: this is not a stand-alone script.
+It should be run interactively in R or R Studio.**

+**Note 2: currently the associated script *ticks.r* and the empirical disease prevalence data are not online -- these components are necessary for plotting empirical data**.

+The data (model outputs) are large files not available online.
+However, the python scripts can be used to generate new model fitting data that can be visualized with this file.
+Changes to directory paths for data will be necessary in order for this script to run.

+Outputs from full model fitting runs are parsed and visualized in the following ways:

+- Data from multiple MCMC chains are reorganized and checked for evidence of convergence using the Gelman-Rubin convergence statistic.
+- Marginal posterior distributions for estimated parameters are visualized.
+- Marginal posterior distributions of disease prevalence are visualized in conjunction with empirial prevalence distributions to check that the model outputs are consistent with empirical data. **see Note 2 above**
+- Scatterplots showing the correlations between estimated parameter values are  generated.